mansuf/discord-ext-music/docs/index.rst

 Features:
 ----------

-- It's easy to use
+- It's easy to use and can be used for complex process.
-- Have all playback and playlist controls
-- Thread-safe playback controls
+- Complete playback controls and thread-safe.
-- Built-in equalizer and volume adjuster for PCM codec audio
-- Can play most supported sources from FFmpeg libraries and it embedded into python!
+- The audio source can be used in discord.py_ audio library.

 .. _discord.py: https://github.com/Rapptz/discord.py